iteacher/bstvisualiser/README.md

 1. **Add Nodes**: Enter a list of values separated by commas in the input box and click "Add" to see the BST constructed with those values.
 2. **Delete Nodes**: Select a node for deletion, and the tree will rebalance accordingly.
-3. **Traverse**: Choose a traversal method (in-order, pre-order, post-order) to step through and visualize each traversal path.
+3. **Traverse**: Choose a traversal method (in-order, pre-order, post-order) to step through and visualise each traversal path.
-4. **Auto-Create Trees**: Use the randomization feature to automatically generate a tree.
+4. **Auto-Create Trees**: Use the randomisation feature to automatically generate a tree.
 It’s a great way to explore different structures without manual input.
 5. **Adjust the View**: Use pan and zoom controls to navigate around large trees, so you can focus on specific areas without losing sight of the overall structure.

 ## Download